Cullahill Mountain: Geography

 the south east and Cullahill Mountain in the south.
 Cullahill Mountain lies on a western side of the Castlecomer Plateau.
-It forms the northern boundary to the valley running from Ballyragget to Freshford.
-The location is off the M8 motorway, 15 km north-east of Urlingford and Johnstown, County Kilkenny, or south-west from Durrow, County Laois along the R639 road.
+It forms the northern boundary to the valley running from Ballyragget to Freshford, County Kilkenny.
+The location is off the M8 motorway, 15 km north-east of Urlingford and Johnstown, County Kilkenny, or south-west from Durrow along the R639 road.

 Cullahill Mountain is listed as Special Area of Conservation under the European Union Habitats Directive.
-The site has a large population of Green-winged Orchid which is a rare species that is legally protected under the Irish governments Flora Protection Order (1987).
-The orchid flora of the grassland is notably rich, with Twayblade, Frog Orchid, Bee Orchid, Early-purple Orchid and Green-winged Orchid.
-The west side of site extends downslope to an Ash and Hazel woodland.
+The site has a large population of green-winged orchid which is a rare species that is legally protected under the Irish governments Flora Protection Order (1987).
+The orchid flora of the grassland is notably rich, with twayblade, frog orchid, bee orchid, early-purple orchid and green-winged orchid.
+The west side of site extends downslope to an ash and hazel woodland.

 Most of vegetation at the site is herb-rich grassland over limestone.
 With about 5 grass species, 2 sedges and 20 broad-leaved herbs and allows a rich insect fauna to maintain itself.
-Grasses found include Quaking-grass, Crested Dog's-tail, Sheep's- fescue, Downy Oat-grass and Yellow Oat-grass.
-Amongst these grasses is Mouse-ear Hawkweed, Wild Thyme, Bird's-foot-trefoil, Lady's Bedstraw, Carline Thistle, Mountain Everlasting, Purging Flax and Eyebright.
+Grasses found include quaking-grass, crested dog's-tail, sheep's-fescue, downy oat-grass and yellow oat-grass.
+Amongst these grasses is mouse-ear hawkweed, wild thyme, bird's-foot-trefoil, lady's bedstraw, carline thistle, mountain everlasting, purging flax and eyebright.

 Recreation

-It is a scenic walking route called Cullahill mountain is through forests and farm land in partnership with Laois/Offaly Walking Partnership and Cullahill Rural Development Association.
+A scenic walking route called Cullahill mountain goes through forests and farm land in partnership with Laois/Offaly Walking Partnership and Cullahill Rural Development Association.
 The walk begins at Cullahill village, and is a 10 km walk along field paths, forest tracks, lanes and minor roadways.

 Passing Cummer Well and a ring fort, it tracks the low hills above the village of Cullahill.
-The walk provides views of the Slieve Bloom mountains to the north west, the Comeraghs and Galtees to the south west, and the Blackstairs and Wicklow Hills to the east.
-Blackstairs, Keeper Hill and Slieve na mBan Mountains can be seen.
+The walk provides views of the Slieve Bloom mountains to the north west, the Comeraghs and Galtees to the south west, and the Blackstairs and Wicklow Mountains to the east.
+Keeper Hill and Slievenamon mountains can also be seen.

 Some off-road cycling occurs in the area.